Shaileshahire06/Price-Trend-Analysis/README.md

 🎥 Video Walkthrough of the Project
-[Attach a brief video (1–3 minutes) showing key visualizations and insights]
+Attached a brief video showing key visualizations and insights.

 🎥 Video Walkthrough of the Codebase
-[Optional: 1–5 minute walkthrough explaining SQL queries, Pandas workflows, and modeling logic]
+Walkthrough explaining SQL queries, Pandas workflows, and modeling logic.

 💡 Features
 - Aggregation of sales and pricing data using SQL